Skip to main content

 Device Level Filtering (Blocking)

-One way to reduce the impact of device-level filtering is to get your prospective students to add your Element451 phone number to their contacts by sharing it via email or other communication channels.
+One way to reduce the impact of device-level filtering is to encourage prospective students to add your Element451 phone number to their contacts by sharing it via email or other communication channels.

 SMS Character Limits for Conversations